tamimat/portfolio/_posts/2016-02-01-diva-vision.md

 ![Alexa]({{ site.baseurl }}/img/diva-alexa.jpg)

 Part of the research was to introduce my three-year-old daughter to voice assistants.
 Seeing how quickly she was able to search for specific videos without being able to write was amazing.
-This is when I truly grasped how important voice will be for the future of human computer interaction.
+This is when I truly grasped how important voice will be for the future of human-computer-interaction.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WVAOKZCB104?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>